 Trash to Treasures

-During residence hall move out, students can bring down gently used items to donate to the Deacons Conference.
+During residence hall move out, students can bring down gently used items to donate to various Kalamazoo are charitable organizations.
 Items accepted include clothes, books, household items, furniture and appliances.
-The Deacons Conference then distributes the donations to families and individuals in need within the Kalamazoo area.
-Trash to treasures not only lets Western students impact their community, but it also reduces the volume of usable but unwanted items going to the landfill.
+Non-perishable food items are collected for the WMU Food Pantry.
+Trash to Treasures not only lets Western students impact their community, but it also reduces the volume of usable but unwanted items going to the landfill.